 Back in the ancient days of high school I did work experience at Brisbane studio Liquid Animation, who at the time were working on Season Two of the original Proud Family series (along with Duck Dodgers, if you remember that random Daffy Duck gem).
 I clearly remember the strong yearning (a.k.a. desparation) I felt after that experience of wanting someday to be a cool animator, working in a cool studio, on a cool project like that.
 Many years and many projects later, The Proud Family is now a favourite part of my showreel.

 Follow your dreams, kids.
 (Also practice hard, work smart, become a pro at your niche, and move somewhere you can find quality work in your field.
 But yeah, follow your dreams.)

-In late 2020 at WildBrain Studios I had the honour of working as a Harmony Rigger & Builds Artist on a couple of new Peanuts CoView specials coming to Apple+ TV.
-Due to NDA’s I can’t reveal my spectacular Harmony rigging secrets here yet, but I can say with confidence that it looks fantastic and does the beloved Peanuts legacy absolutely proud.
-Keep your eyes peeled for the new specials coming soon!
+In late 2020 at WildBrain Studios I had the honour of working as a Harmony Rigger & Builds Artist on the Peanuts special “Lucy’s School” for Apple TV+.
+Due to NDA’s I can’t reveal my spectacular Harmony rigging secrets here, but I can say with confidence that it looks fantastic and does the beloved Peanuts legacy absolutely proud.
+Check out Snoopy and the gang here!

 2018-19 brought me to Vancouver, Canada, where I took on a role on the Dreamworks TV show Archibald’s Next Big Thing as Toon Boom Harmony rigger & builds artist.